biemann/water-tower/README.md

-# Smart Water Software — Water-Tower Case Study, official implementation
+# Reimplementation of Water tower environment

-Reference implementation of the water-tower case study of
+Unofficial implementation of the water-tower case study of

 > C. S. Kallesoe, A. K. Nilsson, H. Madsen et al., *Smart Water Software: The
 > Development of an Efficient Model Predictive Control System for Water